Biomatrix Water Floating Islands

-- Internal flexible tubing adds buyoancy and structure for planting
+- Internal flexible tubing adds buoyancy and structure for planting

-- 6 layer Coir Multi-layer Planting Media offer support and moisture for 1 litre plants
+- Six layer Coir Multi-layer Planting Media offer support and moisture for 1-litre plants

 - Rugged connection fittings from 304 Stainless steel

-- No recycled PET bottles (that can degrade from UV exposure over time) used in the construction.
-This means over time, no micro-plastics in the water!
+- There are no recycled PET bottles that can degrade under UV exposure in the construction.
+Hence, no micro-plastics in the water over time!

 Plants are selected based on goals of the project.
 Larger pots (1-4 litres) are more efficient for establishment success and quick coverage, also less time is required for planting.
 Plants are planted into the multi-layer planting media at depths previously determined.
 Plant roots will grow quickly through the media touching the water, pulling up nutrients as the plant parts above and root systems below the island, begin to grow.

-The revolutionary design of Biomatrix requires little or no planting medium unless terrestrial plants are also being used.
-This reduces cost in materials and labour especially for large island projects.
+Little or no planting medium is required unless land plants are also being used, thanks to the revolutionary design.
+It reduces cost in materials and labor, especially for large island projects.

-For nutrient removal it is recommended to remove (trim) above island plant parts (flowers, stems, leaves) in order to remove nutrients from the ecosystem.
-Roots don’t need trimming.
+It is recommended to trim plant flowers, stems, and leaves as required to prevent extra nutrients from entering the water ecosystem.
+Roots don’t need cutting.
 However, allowing plants to die and disintegrate on the island begins the natural soil building process that will enrich the island for years to come.
-Eventually mosses and other ground coverings will fill in spaces along the edges and between plants.
+Eventually, mosses and other ground coverings will fill in spaces along the edges and between plants.